Aviation Education Camp

 A Waiver and General Release for the Cleared for Take-off program must be on file the first day of the camp.
 A form is contained in the camp brochure.

 A $100 Deposit check (non-refundable) should accompany the application (in camp brochure).
 It is understood that there are no refunds due to illness, absences or withdrawals.
 A balance of $125 is due the first day of camp for a total fee of $225.
 Checks are made payable to: Up, Up, And Away In Hunterdon, Inc. Camp will not take place with less than 8 participants per session.
 Your deposit will be returned if less than 8 participants register.

 **Flight Instruction is an additional fee and is paid to Alexandria Field, Inc. the operators of the on site flight school at the time the lesson is given.
 The charge will be whatever the current rates are for aircraft and instruction.
 Additionally the student usually wants to buy a logbook at this time which runs about $8.00.

-To start it looked like this on one side and the other side had the old DTN weather system
+To start the room looked like this – on one side and the other side had the old DTN weather system.
+Demolition was fun!

 MORE TO COME SOON

 Camp 2014 Pictures